coder/docs/admin/satellites.md

 - `coderd.satellite.accessURL` - must be set to the URL used to access the satellite deployment

-An example set of helm values for a deployment with tls and devurls enabled:
+An example `values.yaml` for a deployment with tls and devurls enabled:

 ```yaml
 coderd: